stjohnjohnson/stj.me/_posts/2015-08-30-wercker-it.markdown

 date: 2015-08-30
 ---

-So I work on the central Continuous Delivery team at Yahoo.
+I work on the central Continuous Delivery team at Yahoo.
 So it goes without saying that I want my personal website to have the same awesomeness.

 My first thought was, this is [Jekyll][jekyll], so it should be pretty easy to just build